Scrivito/scrivito_icon_box_widget/README.md

 ## Customization

-We recomment to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) for best usability.
-So you get a color picker and icon selector.
+We recommend to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) to utilize the color picker and icon selector included in this gem.